AdamN-S/SPOT/README.md

 1. SPOT_Stage3_Example-cell_tracking_challenge_dataset.py

 ## Pretrained Neural Network Models for organoid detection and segmentation
 We make available pretrained neural network organoid detection and segmentation models with this repo.
+The segmentation model is already provided in the repo.
+The detection model should be downloaded and copied to the models/detect_CNN_model/ folder of this repo if you are running the example scripts.

 1. Organoid attention UNet segmentation model given a bounding box cropped image (this repo, models/segment_CNN_model/organoid-bbox_attn_seg-unet-master-v2_64x64-8feats_v2.h5'
 2. [Organoid YOLOv3 bounding box detection model weights](https://www.dropbox.com/scl/fi/qzowc9s9n30zh6qdyzeqw/keras_YOLOv3_organoid_detector2.h5?rlkey=6deiqemsmcz3yin9b5dnz0e6y&dl=0)